- 1 Fitbit Versa 2: Highlights

 |HR Max.
 (S/min)||162||165|

-Because there is no integrated GPS receiver on board, the smartphone must be taken along to record the route.
-The smartphone then takes care of data such as running speed, distance as well as GPS and thus the graphic display of the distance covered.
-This also means that you are dependent on the quality of the smartphone in terms of the data and its accuracy.
+Because the Versa 2 does not have an integrated GPS receiver on board, the smartphone must be taken along for route recording.
+The smartphone then takes care of data such as running speed, distance and GPS and thus the graphical representation of the distance covered.
+This also means that the quality of the data and its accuracy depends on the quality of the smartphone.

-In our Fitbit Versa 2 review we used a Samsung Galaxy S8, a high-end smartphone.
-This forwards the GPS signals to the Versa 2, which has to process them further.
-However, the Versa doesn’t always manage to calculate the distance correctly.
-It always saunters back and forth as the following screenshot shows (orange).
-Actually the track marked in blue was run:
+For our test we used a Samsung Galaxy S8, i.e. a high-end smartphone.
+This phone forwards the GPS signals to the Versa 2, which has to process them.
+However, the Versa doesn’t always manage to calculate the route cleanly.
+It always saunters back and forth a bit, as the following screenshot shows (orange).
+The blue marked route was actually run:

 As mentioned above, the end result can be different for everyone, as the signal quality depends on the smartphone you are carrying.
 However, the best signal quality is no advantage if the Versa 2 is not able to use it well.
 If you are not satisfied with the GPS recordings, you can try it without a smartphone.
 Then the built-in acceleration sensor provides at least for data such as steps/distance covered and pace.
 However, this data is usually less accurate than data recorded with a GPS receiver, but is often sufficient if you enter the correct information in the app.
 For example, the individual stride length, which is used as the basis for calculating the distance.